 Before we discuss how we could move forward, let us discuss what we can glean from the literature.
-A more technical description of what principles could guide in setting new rules of the game is provided in the Appendix 1.
+A more technical description of the principles that could guide us in setting new rules of the game is provided in the appendix.